-Even on the cross, Jesus prayed for those who crucified Him.
-"Father, forgive them, for they do not know what they do," St. Luke 23:34.
-On Good Friday, Jesus suffered and died for our sins, and on the third day, He was raised from death to conquer both sin and death.
-Although it is a day of sorrow, it is also a day of victory and ultimate love.
-We come to church fasting, praying, and grieving the passion Jesus suffered.
-Remembering His suffering, we feel Christ's love for us as we sing every hymn and say every prayer.
-Even though Jesus suffered for our sins, it was all according to God's salvation plan for us to have total victory over sin and death.
-Christ's resurrection The Icon for Good Friday Jesus is nailed on the Cross with blood and water flowing from his right side.
+The Icon for Good Friday Jesus is nailed on the Cross with blood and water flowing from his right side.
 On top of the Cross are the Latin letters INRI meaning "THE KING OF THE JEWS."
 There is a skull at the foot of the Cross.
 Jesus was crucified in a place called Golgotha which means place of the skull.
 Tradition says that Jesus' Cross was directly over Adam's grave.
 On the left there are the Theotokos, Mary Magdalene, Mary the mother of James the Less and of Joses, and Salome.
-On the right is his beloved disciple John and the centurion who said, "Truly this Man was the Son of God!" gives us our own resurrection in the time of His Second Coming, when we will all finally be united with Him forever.
+On the right is his beloved disciple John and the centurion who said, "Truly this Man was the Son of God!"
+How does Good Friday relate to our everyday lives?

-Even on the Cross Jesus prayed for those who crucified Him.
+Even on the Cross, Jesus prayed for those who crucified Him.
 "Father, forgive them, for they do not know what they do," St. Luke 23:34.
-What do you think Jesus was trying to teach us through this action?
+On Great Friday Jesus suffered and died for our sins and on the third day He was raised from the death to conquer both sin and death.
 Learning Outcome Check Examine why Jesus took on Death for our sake.